 School Admissions, Achieving for Children.
-Guildhall 2, Kingston KT1 1EU E: richmond.admissions@achievingforchildren.org.uk W: www.richmond.gov.uk
+Guildhall 2, Kingston KT1 1EU E: richmond.admissions@achievingforchildren.org.uk W: AfC Info

 If you have difficulty reading this document because of a disability or because English is not your first language, we can help.
 Please email the School Admissions team or ask someone to email on your behalf.